In the wake of Kavanaugh and the #MeToo movement, Mr. Trump and others have said that these are “Hard times for men.”

 This has become a practice for me.
 I like the experience of wearing a skirt.
 It is freeing, comfortable, swishy, twirly and beautiful.
 But growing up male in North America, it is an insult to manhood to wear a woman’s garment and enjoy its wonderful qualities.

 If you want to root out the patriarchal dragons that have been installed inside you as a man, consider this.
-Wear skirts in public with dignity and without explanation.
+Wear skirts or dresses in public with dignity and without explanation.
 Not with silly, mock-fem affect.
 That is offensive.
 And not like a deer caught in the headlights.
-That just means you aren’t ready to be you in a skirt.
+Not a kilt, but a skirt.

 Wearing skirts is as potent a practice as “Show up and shut up.”
 But it isn’t “quiet.”
 It gets people’s attention.
-It stirs the pot of patriarchal training to the bottom.
+It stirs the pot of patriarchal training.
 Unpacking the reasons for the phenomena that wearing skirts arouses inside us and around us can take men on a deeply decolonizing journey.
+Homophobia is at the root of misogyny and male supremacy and it is deeply implanted.

 Even the consideration of wearing a woman’s garment can act as a catalyst.
 There is no rational reason why it should be difficult or unusual for a man to wear a skirt or a dress.
 Women fought and won the right to wear pants a hundred years ago.
 I encourage every men’s support group in existence in America to take up this conversation.
 Use it to cut through the knot of culturally implanted directives, both inside and out, that perpetuate male supremacy.
 We men really must change our thoughts, feelings, beliefs and behavior to the very core.